avniprasad/MySimpleTweets/README.md

 Describe any challenges encountered while building the app.

-I had difficulty in having the retweeted and liked tweets show up at the top of the timeline because orginally my intent was called in the Adapter class.
+I had difficulty in having the retweeted and liked tweets show up at the top of the timeline because originally my intent was called in the Adapter class.
 I created an interface to allow the intent to be called in Timeline Activity.

 ## Open-source libraries used